 You can use your grip to get a little extra movement.

 Clench your fist as if you are lifting a weight.
 Really tighten your bicep as much as possible for maximum effect.
-Do 3 sets of 15 curls on each side.

 This exercise is performed by stretching out your arm, it can be in front or to the side, straight out parallel to the floor and rotating your straight arms in small, quick circles.
 Switch directions for variations.

 Do 3 sets of 15 rotations on each side, and alternate directions.

 This one is also super easy for an exercise you can do in your car.

 You don’t even have to take either hand off the steering wheel.
 Simply lift your shoulders to your neck, tightening your shoulders and neck muscles as much as possible.

 Do 30 shoulder raises.